 Museums are places where human wonders are remembered and commemorated especially through the display of objects.
-Whether the objects are designed to be beautiful or ugly, whether the memory are supposed to taste sweet or bitter, museums bear a clear witness to human past – it is only our judgemental attitude filled with the odor of ego that, more often than not, stand in the way of the appreciation of our collective consciousness of culture and beauty of nature, also known as humanity.
+Whether the objects are designed to be beautiful or ugly, whether the memory are supposed to taste sweet or bitter, museums bear a clear witness to the human past – it is only our judgmental attitude filled with the odor of ego that, more often than not, stands in the way of the appreciation of our collective consciousness of culture and beauty of nature, also known as humanity.
 Thus, when godly music drifts over through the tumult from the House of the Muses, we listen for it and follow it into the Μυσεῖον, feeding our eyes upon the majestic history and the utter triumph of beauty.

 A little βίος of mine: I, Russell L., anche detto Philomuseia, am, in real life, a student of history, classical studies, and archaeology.
 But I am also a fervent lover of all humanities in general.
 There is nothing more interesting to me than the edifice of humanity built up over the course of history.
 I love traveling around, learning languages, and marveling at the multiplicity of human experiences.
 Also, I am a huge fan of soccer/football, and most of all, a die-hard follower of Liverpool (the greatest EPL club, ever) – doesn’t that also explain why I love history?

-20.6.2017 in Villia, Greece
+20.6.2017 in Vilia, Greece